Rural Energy Program

 Providing the health benefits of clean water and sanitary sewer systems for remote communities in cold climates makes for unique challenges, including extremely high energy usage and high energy costs.
-The goal of ANTHC’s Rural Energy Initiative is that basic sanitation be efficient, sustainable and affordable.
+The goal of ANTHC’s Rural Energy Program is to make clean water and sanitation systems efficient, sustainable and affordable.

-The program works directly with rural communities to improve the sustainability and lower operating costs of rural sanitation systems and health care facilities across Alaska.
-Our work has been recognized with the U.S. Department of Health and Human Services “Green Champion Award” four times from 2011-2015.
+The Rural Energy Program works directly with communities to improve sustainability and lower operating costs of sanitation systems and health care facilities across Alaska.

-- Conducting energy audits of facilities to analyze and identify energy use and determine potential improvements projects for maximum energy savings;
+- Energy audits of water treatment plants, public buildings and health clinics to analyze energy use and determine potential improvements projects for maximum energy savings.

 - Energy efficiency upgrades to realize savings, such as boiler maintenance and tuning, LED lighting and building weatherization.

 - Renewable energy projects to reduce dependence on imported fuel for heating and electricity need.
 We design and construct projects such as biomass boilers, heat recovery systems, wind, solar and hydro projects, and ground and air source heat pumps.

 - Remote monitoring to catch problems early and prevent potential catastrophic failures and costly water treatment plant repairs.
 Remote monitoring uses small wireless devices in key locations to keep tabs on system temperatures, flow rates, water level and pressure.

 In many communities across Alaska, renewable energy projects are reducing the use of diesel fuel, which makes the cost of clean water and sanitation facilities more affordable and sustainable.
 Examples of ANTHC sustainable energy projects include:

 Solar From sunshine to savings, solar arrays offset the cost of water pumping, treatment processes and facility lighting.
 Solar project installations can provide up to 40 percent of a water system’s required power without disrupting the local electric grid.